kobi/RecreationalRegex/README.md

-##Description
+This solution contains many .Net regular expressions.

-The solution contains NUnit test cases for all regular expressions.
+## How to use?
-The repository contains a `.csproj.user`, and is set up so you can just click <kbd>F5</kbd> and run all tests from Visual Studio.
+The solution contains NUnit test cases for all regular expressions - you should be able to run easily them in Visual Studio.
 Many tests write output to console - usually Matches or Captures.
 In NUnit, you can click on the "Text Output" tab to view this output.

-##.Net Regular Expressions:
+## .Net Regular Expressions:

 ### Stack Overflow